 Symptoms of plantar fasciitis consist of a gradual onset of pain under the heel which may radiate forwards into the foot (foot arch pain).
 There may be tenderness under the sole of the foot and on the inside of the heel when pressing in.
 The pain can range from being slightly uncomfortable to very painful depending on how badly it is damaged.

-Pain is usually worse first in the morning because the foot has been in a relaxed position all night and the plantar fascia temporarily shortens.
+Pain is usually worse first thing in the morning because the foot has been in a relaxed position all night and the plantar fascia temporarily shortens.
 After walking around this usually eases as the tissues warm up and gradually stretch out.
 When the condition is present, similar periods of moving around following inactivity such as sitting for long periods can also trigger the pain.

 Read more on assessment and diagnosis.